manishtiwari16/Lokshaba-election-2024-SQL-project/README.md

 •	Executed complex SQL queries to analyse voting pattern and demographic trends, generating meaningful insights.

-•	Delivered a robust analytical tool that enhanced data accessibility and understanding of voter behaviour, leading to a 30% increase in stakeholders engagement.
+•	Delivered a robust analytical tool that has enhanced data accessibility and understanding of voter behaviour, leading to a 30% increase in stakeholders engagement.